 Investigations in secondary care

-- Carotid sinus massage, tilt testing (see below), implantable loop recorder.
+- Carotid sinus massage, tilt testing, implantable loop recorder.

 - Carotid sinus massage should be avoided in patients with previous transient ischaemic attack, stroke within the preceding three months, or with a carotid bruit, except if carotid Doppler studies excluded significant stenosis.